youngkin/heyyall/README.md

 `heyyall` was created to facilitate testing a set of related services each of which expose their own HTTP endpoints and resources.
 In order to test the application as a whole while exercising the full range of capability a more powerful tool was needed.

+`heyyall` can also be configured to work with HTTPS services via a client certificate and private key.

 # Examples

 Running a test can be accomplished by running: